Fear And Impatience As Santorini Awaits Return Of Mass Tourism - UrduPoint

 "As soon as the tourists arrive, we'll get new cases," says Canadian Stephane Saat, who has spent 12 years as a tourist guide in Santorini.

 "If they tell us that there are too many cases, we'll have to close down again, but what do we do?
 We don't have any money left and we're on edge."
-For similar reasons, the manager of the Mylos Hotel Panos Kontoulis is hesitant about reopening: "Things change all the time, every day, we have to keep all the guests and all employees safe."
 The procedures for protection against the coronavirus put a heavy burden on hotels, says George Roussos.
 Each hotel must have a doctor per hotel, a room for possible quarantines and a local hospital capable of carrying out tests.

 "I believe generally that people around the world will recognise that and prefer to come to Greece," he says.